Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/rule-syntax.md

 [1.23, 4.56, 7.89].sum().round()
 ```

 Some functions operate on collections and take a lambda parameter.
 These are the most powerful functions.
 Lambdas are written using fat arrow `=>` notation and are single statements that return a value, just like rules.
-The parameter names can be any combination of letters.
+The parameter names can be any [identifier](#identifiers).
 If the lambda only has one argument the parentheses can be skipped.

 ```javascript
 [1, 2, 3, 4, 5].filter(x => x % 2 == 0) → [2, 4]